 Brendan: Accessibility has become a dirty word.
-I haven’t sought to be accessible but I do want to be ‘useful’.
-It’s just making one single connection with/for another person.
-At most, offering an EMOTIONAL vocabulary to someone else.
-The modern doesn’t really NEED anything that Sappho or Homer didn’t have.
-A microphone might be nice but it’s not a deal breaker.
+I haven’t sought to be accessible, but I do want to be ‘useful.’
+It’s just making one single connection with/for another person and at most, offering an EMOTIONAL vocabulary to someone else.
+The modern doesn’t NEED anything that Sappho or Homer didn’t have.
+A microphone might be excellent, but it’s not a deal-breaker.

 LA: You are born into a family of great actors.
 Have you tried acting too?

-Brendan: I pursued acting as a teenager but it got in the way of my drug and alcohol use.
-When I eventually got sober, I just didn’t return to acting.
+Brendan: I pursued acting as a teenager, but it got in the way of my drug and alcohol use.
+When I eventually got sober, I didn’t return to acting.

 LA: I understand.
 Given the amount of involvement in your poetics, how well do you sleep?

 Brendan: Not well!
-I should probably try now.
-It’s late and I’ve been traveling.
+I should probably try it now.
+It’s late, and I’ve been traveling.